GiovanniCardamone/PolyFull/README.md

 Polyfull aim to solve this problem injecting into the core component of the language the functionality that are missing.

-## Submit request for functions that are missing
+## :information_source: Submit request for functions that are missing

-Do you have any idea to enhance Javascript?
+Some nice feature are missing in Javascript?
 [Submit to me](https://github.com/GiovanniCardamone/polyfull/issues/new?assignees=GiovanniCardamone&labels=enhancement&template=feature_request.md&title=) and i will take care of it

 ## :package: Installation